Eiza González surprises with PHOTO in a, public bathroom? And impact outfit

 And one of those stars who has earned a place in the movies and the catwalks is Eiza González, who at 31 years of age, the Mexican is one of the most sought-after celebrities in the industry.

-Brands such as Louis Vuitton, Bulgari, Gucci and more have been some of those that have had the actress as their main image of catwalks or a collection of fragrances.
+Brands such as Louis Vuitton, Bulgari, Gucci and more have been some of those that have had the actress as their main image on catwalks or a fragrance collection.

 Within the cinema, the star already rubs shoulders with that select group of actors on the big screen, having been able to share credits with celebrities such as: Vin Diesel, Ansel Elgort, Peter Dinklage and more.